Autoradiowecker/configs/README.md

   - nix-build *file.nix*
     - is for building docker Images in the nix language
     - the last row in output shows the Name of the Image
-  - sudo docker load < result
+  - docker load < result
     - is for adding in nix created docker Images to docker registry
   - docker load < $(nix-build *file.nix*)
     - combination of the first two commands